 - Meet with your Instructor for a post-flight debriefing.

 - Obtain instruction concerning the planned exercises for the next flight, including reading and study assignments.

 1 These checklists are the results of comments made by one of our graduates, Tom Larkin, who thought it would be useful to have a list of tasks required to be completed before and after a training flight—the idea being that for students who are not familiar with the process, this can all seem quite confusing.
 We quite agree with Tom.

-3 The aircraft documents—Certificate of Registration, Certificate of Airworthiness, and Equipment List (Weight and Balance)—are kept at the front of the Pilot Operating Handbook of each of the School’s Cherokees.
+3 The aircraft documents—Certificate of Registration, Certificate of Airworthiness, and Equipment List (Weight and Balance)—are kept in the cockpit of LFS aircraft..
 These documents must be on board the aircraft during every flight; the Journey Log Book for each aircraft, however, need only be on board the aircraft when a landing is planned at an airport other than the airport of departure—so technically, the Journey Log Book does not have to be on board training flights that satisfy this requirement.
 Don’t get confused, though, as the Pilot Operating Handbook must always be on board and available to the pilot.